amauve/artisan-static/source/_posts/uncertain-futur.md

 Scene II:

 1 in the train back home.
 2 is distributing flyers to the crowd on the station platform, he holds her a flyer but she goes past him. he then replied (" Ah c'est classe de pas rép").
 1 turns around, grab the flyer from his hands and said ("c'est bon tu te sens mieux maintenant ?") and she carries on reading it.

+" Manifestation contre la construction de la ligne metro 17 à G. Le samedi 20/02, venez nombreux"

+Scene III: